 An official MoD statement from the time said the department had "no opinion on the existence or otherwise of extra-terrestrial life".

 It went on: "In order to make best use of defence resources, we have decided that from December 1 2009 the dedicated UFO hotline answer-phone service and email address will be withdrawn.
-[The] MoD will no longer respond to reported UFO sightings or investigate them."'Living with an alien'
+[The] MoD will no longer respond to reported UFO sightings or investigate them."